 Bachelor’s/MPH Combined Degree

 The combined Bachelor’s/MPH degree program is available to UF undergraduate students from any college and major.
 The MPH program requires 48 credits of graduate level coursework.
 However, the combined degree program allows students to get a 15-credit head start on that coursework while still undergraduates.
 Students complete both their bachelor’s degree and the master of public health degree while saving over a semester of time (i.e. 15 semester hours).
-Students can complete their combined degree program in Fall or Spring once they have reached senior standing (90 hours earned) and have been accepted to the program.
+Students can complete their combined degree program in Fall once they have reached senior standing (90 hours earned) and have been accepted to the program.
 Students cannot begin the program before reaching senior standing.

 For more information, please view the Bachelors/MPH Combined degree handout.

 All students in collaborative MPH programs must meet graduation requirements of the MPH.
 After receipt of the bachelor’s degree and acceptance to graduate school, students complete the remaining 33 credits required for the Master of Public Health degree.

 Click here to view the graduation requirements for the MPH program.

 Admission Criteria and Process